Jesterhearts/evictor/README.md

 ### Safety & Guarantees

-* No unsafe code in library (although e.g. indexmap may use some).
+* No unsafe code in library (although e.g. hashbrown may use some).

 ### License